greydanus/scribe/README.md

 About
 --------
-This model is trained on the IAM handwriting dataset and was inspired by the model described by the famous 2014 Alex Graves [paper](https://arxiv.org/abs/1308.0850).
+This model is trained on the [IAM handwriting dataset](http://www.fki.inf.unibe.ch/databases/iam-handwriting-database) and was inspired by the model described by the famous 2014 Alex Graves [paper](https://arxiv.org/abs/1308.0850).
 It consists of a three-layer recurrent neural network (LSTM cells) with a Gaussian Mixture Density Network (MDN) cap on top.
 I have also implemented the attention mechanism from the paper which allows the network to 'focus' on character at a time in a sequence as it draws them.

-The model at one time step looks like this:
+The model at one time step looks like this

 ![Rolled model](static/model_rolled.png?raw=true)

 Unrolling in time, we get